 This scam affects almost everyone who finances through a car dealer.
 But studies show that the added costs are likely to be even higher if you are African American or Latino.

-TIP: Do NOT finance your car at the dealership
+\TIP: Do NOT finance your car at the dealership.
+Beware of ads that promise 0% financing.
+Most consumers do NOT get 0%.

 How can you avoid Phony Financing?